Montana-Media-Arts/creative-coding-1/modules/week-3/_posts/2017-01-11-createCanvas.md

 <br />

-In order to more fully utilize space, and to create a larger area for our code sketches to be displayed in, we will need to explicitly write a command to create a larger canvas element.
+In order to more fully utilize space, and to create a larger area for our code sketches to be displayed in, we will need to explicitly write a statement to create a larger canvas element.
 To do this, we will use the `createCanvas()` function.

 Please look at and read through the `createCanvas()` documentation below.